Glowing Bunnies!?: Why We’re Making Hybrids, Chimeras, and Clones

 Our brave new world is here.
 Science fiction’s “what if?” has become the scientist’s “why not?”
-Today, genetic technologies can remake animals in almost any way we want, and genetic engineering is being used to help solve a range of urgent, global problems, including climate change, species extinctions, conservation, disease, human health, and in the food industry.
+Today, genetic technologies can remake animals in almost any way we want, and genetic engineering is being used to help solve a range of urgent problems, including climate change, species extinctions, conservation, disease, human health, and in the food industry.
 But as science fiction likes to warn us, altering animals isn’t without dangers, and it raises profound ethical concerns.
-Why Are We Making Glowing Bunnies!? explores how genetic engineering is currently reshaping animals and our world and asks that all-important question: Given what we can do, what should we do?
+Glowing Bunnies!? explores how genetic engineering is currently reshaping animals and our world and asks that all-important question: Given what we can do, what should we do?

 A controversial subject presented with verve that allows readers to make up their own minds. . . .
 The conversational text is comfortably accessible. . . .
 The writer’s emphasis on animal welfare will resonate with his audience. —Kirkus

 Draw the Line: 100+ Things You Can Do to Change the World!

 Over a hundred comic artists from across the globe illustrate the many actions we can take to help improve our world.
 Cowritten with creator and artist Myfanwy Tristram, this rabble-rousing, humorous, visually stunning guide is the perfect antidote to frustration and despair over the current state of society and politics.
 Be inspired, get involved, and “draw the line.”
 [Street Noise Books, November 2021]